andremann/SKG-IF/docs/source/datasources.rst

 Research Product Types
 ----
-:Description: The types of OpenAIRE entities managed by the data source, based on the vocabulary for this property
+:Description: The types of OpenAIRE entities managed by the :ref:`Data source <Data source>`, based on the vocabulary for this property
 :Type: List of vocabulary terms: `Research Product Type <https://wiki.eoscfuture.eu/display/PUBLIC/D.+v4.00+EOSC+Data+Source+Profile#D.v4.00EOSCDataSourceProfile-ResearchProductType>`_
 :Use: Mandatory (1)